Translate

 · Special considerations: Since this loop is so short, it would best be done after a hike at one of the nearby preserves: Double Loop, Lowry Woods and/or Camp Hadley.
 The map indicates it may be possible to hike to these properties via a connecting trail, via paths and woods roads.

-The Indigo Woods map indicates there is a direct connection to Lowry Woods via a trail that is not on the printed map, but is shown on the online map as a dotted line.
+The Indigo Woods map and the Lowry Woods map indicates there is a direct connection to Lowry Woods via a trail that is not on the printed map, but is shown on the online map as a dotted line.
 I have not hiked this and cannot vouch that it is passable and marked.

 · Preserve Name: Rettich Preserve